 "Shouldn't he be taken to a vet?"

-"The vet who called us didn't seem to think so,"he said, catching her surprised look, "Besides, he looks human enough to me."
+"The vet who admitted him didn't seem to think so,"he said, catching her surprised look, "Besides, he looks human enough to me."

 "Jesus, Joanne, just go see for yourself."
 He handed her the folder, which was, as predicted, completely empty except for Skaff's unmistakable scrawl on the side tab.
 Edgar Parker.
 She took it tentatively, apprehensively wondering what it was she was getting herself into.

-Edgar wasn't sure how long he had been lying there, but he knew it must have been a long time when he finally heard the knock on his door.
+Edgar wasn't sure how long he had been lying there, but he knew it must have been a long time when he finally heard the knock on the door jog him to full attention.
 Groggily he sat up a little, his head spinning wildly, his arms barely able to sustain him, he was so exhausted and weak.
 He had been so adamant to not sleep, to not subject himself to the nightmares he knew would follow, the drowsiness had made him temporarily forget what was coming.

-The door slowly opened and a woman stepped in.
+The door creaked opened and a woman slowly stepped in.

 Instantly, Edgar's senses were alert, and all thoughts of sleep and hunger were banished from his mind.
-It wasn't until that moment that it really hit him how terrifying the thought of facing another human right now really was.
+It wasn't until that moment that it really hit him how terrifying the thought of facing another human right now was.
 There was nothing to guarantee that this introduction would turn out any better than his last.
 Immediately he tensed, wishing he could sink right into the wall and turn invisible.
+There wasn't much he could do with his arms pinned down like this, though, so he conceded by bringing his knees up to his chest.

 He held his breath, his heart thudding heavily in his chest.
 She stepped back when the light from the hallway hit his face, illuminating his bat-like features.
 The light blinded him for a temporary moment, making it impossible for him to see her face, or her reaction.
 The light couldn't hide the small gasp that escaped her throat, though.

 She shut the door without waiting for a response, her face quickly masked and composed before he could get a chance to see the look of incredulous surprise that had spread on her face.
-She did not shake his hand, instead opting to stand by the doorway, a safe distance away.
+She did not approach him or make a move to get comfortable, instead opting to stand close to the door in case she needed to make an escape, a safe distance from his side of the room.

 He didn't respond, his throat suddenly too tight to speak.
-Instead he brought his knees up to his chest and willed himself to disappear.
+Instead he brought his knees closer and willed himself to disappear.
 She was a middle-aged woman with short brown hair and glasses, staring at him with an artificial stiffness that told him she was mustering every ounce of self-restraint to not run, or at the very least, stare.
 Immediately he wished she would go away so he could curl back into a ball on the floor.
 He didn't want to do this.
+He couldn't do this.

 "...Alright.
-Edgar, my name is Joanne Nelson.
-I'm a social worker who specializes in behavioral analysis and therapy.
-I'll be staying with you for the next hour and half an hour twice a day from now on to talk with you, access treatment possibilities and an appropriate level of security.
+Well...Mr.
+Parker, my name is Doctor Nelson.
+I'm a psychiatrist who specializes in rehabilitative therapy.
+I'll be checking on you intermittently throughout the week from now on to talk with you, access treatment possibilities and an appropriate level of security.
 During that time you may talk to me about whatever you want.
-Whatever you say in here will be kept confidential to everyone except my myself and my supervisor," she said, "You are not required to talk at all, but just know that I can't help you if I can't communicate with you.
+Whatever you say in here will be kept confidential to everyone except myself and my supervisor," she said, every syllable drawn out slow in a silent prayer that he could understand anything she was saying, "You're not required to talk at all, but just know that I can't help you if I can't communicate with you.
 Do you understand?"
 Joanne herself felt like hiding, but she didn't have that luxury.
-He looked human enough at first glance; at least, he didn't have any wings or horns, and he didn't walk on all fours.
+He looked human enough at first glance.
+At least, he didn't have any wings or horns, and he didn't walk on all fours as far as she could tell.
 But now that she had a closer look at him, the reality of his strange predicament was clear.
 The pointed ears, pale, hairless skin, the large eyes, even his mannerisms as he sat suspended, only his feet touching the floor - all pointed to something undeniably animal-like.
-Even still, he was clearly nervous, and human or not, he couldn't do anything to her in the state he was in.
+Even still, he was clearly nervous, and human or not, he couldn't do anything to her as long as he remained in the straight-jacket.
+She was safe as long as she stayed near the door.

-"So,"she began, not looking at all put off by his silence and instead taking the only chair in the room and positioning it as far away as she could get away with, "Do you have any questions or anything you'd like to talk to me about, Edgar?
-Anything you want to know about this place?"
-He didn't answer for a while.
-He didn't know what a therapist or social worker was, and even if he did, he didn't think he would trust one anyway.
+"Okay..."she said shakily, slowly producing the file she had brought and opening it, "Why don't we get started."
+He didn't answer.
+He didn't know what a therapist or psychiatrist was, and even if he did, he didn't think he would trust one anyway.
 He felt self-conscious as he surrendered himself to her intensive scrutiny.
 He wished there was some way to hide his ears.
 He hated how she stared at them.
 She couldn't even look straight at him; her eyes kept swerving over to the side of his head.
 He was scared to talk; if he opened his mouth she would see his fangs, too.

 "Do you want to tell me why you're here?"